open-compensation-token-license/license-token-website/wikisrc/nf-ts-in-cyberwar-scenarios-using-open-source.md

 2. **Ethical Implications**: The integration of NFTs in warfare raises ethical questions regarding their role in propagating propaganda, digital espionage, and privacy breaches.
 Policymakers and ethicists must scrutinize NFT applications in warfare to establish clear guidelines.
 See [ethical software development](https://www.license-token.com/wiki/ethical-software-development) for more.

 3. **Interoperability and Standards**: As with any new technology, establishing interoperability standards will be critical.
 Collaborative efforts must ensure that NFT technologies are compatible across various systems and platforms used by different stakeholders.
+For insights on blockchain interoperability, refer to [blockchain and blockchain interoperability](https://www.license-token.com/wiki/blockchain-and-blockchain-interoperability).

 ---